simplesamlphp/simplesamlphp/docs/simplesamlphp-idp.md

 Adding this IdP to other SPs
 ----------------------------

 The method for adding this IdP to a SP varies between different types of SPs.
 In general, most SPs need some metadata from the IdP.
-This should be available from `/saml2/idp/metadata.php` and `/shib13/idp/metadata.php`.
+This should be available from `/saml2/idp/metadata.php`.

 Testing the IdP